codeonlyjs/website/content/guide/templateEmbedSlots.md

 {
     type: MyLink,
     href: "/",
-    content: [ /* This image and "Home" text are used as the link content */ {
+    content: [ /* i:  This image and "Home" text are used as the link content */ {
             type: "img",
             attr_src: "home_button.png",